US law against some statements to immigrants is struck down

 - Yukon trapper shoots attacking grizzly — then finds his family already mauled to death

+In addition, a speech addressed to a crowd that encouraged everyone in the country illegally to stay here could also lead to a criminal prosecution, Tashima said.

+“Criminalizing expression like this threatens almost anyone willing to weigh in on the debate,” he said.

-An email to the Justice Department was not immediately returned.
+A message to the Justice Department was not immediately returned.

+Attorneys for the government have argued that the law only prohibited conduct and a very narrow band of speech that was not protected by the U.S. Constitution.
+They also noted it had not been used against “efforts to persuade, expressions of moral support, or abstract advocacy regarding immigration.”

+The law preceded the Trump administration, which has taken a hard line on immigration.